 Distribution Resilience (gradual rollout):

 The domain (shurli.io) is the anchor.
-DNS is on Cloudflare under our control.
+DNS is managed under our control.
 If any host disappears, one DNS record change restores service.

 LayerGitHub (primary)GitLab (mirror)IPFS (fallback)